The "Granny Knot"

 The knotting terminology tells us that these shoelace knots have basically the same core structure as the well known rope knots called "Reef Knot" and "Granny Knot", with the only difference being the "drawstrings" (the ends that are pulled to undo them).

-These shoelace knots therefore share the same strengths and weaknesses as their rope knot counterparts, in particular the fact that "Granny Knots" easily come undone.
+These shoelace knots therefore share the same strengths and weaknesses as their rope knot counterparts – in particular, the fact that "Reef Knots" stay tied whereas "Granny Knots" tend to slip and come undone.

-Of the three knots, the Two Loop Shoelace Knot (or "Bunny Ears" method) is probably the biggest cause of "Granny Knots" because most people naturally tie the starting knot and finishing bow exactly the same way.
-This has given it a bad reputation as an inferior knot, whereas it's actually quite secure if tied correctly.
+Of the three common knotting techniques, the Two Loop Shoelace Knot (or "Bunny Ears" method) is probably the one that is most often tied incorrectly.
+The technique consists of one knot tied with loose ends followed by a second knot tied with loops.
+People naturally tie both stages exactly the same way, resulting in a "Granny Knot".
+This has given it a bad reputation as an inferior knot – whereas it's actually quite secure if tied correctly.

 Fixing an Un-balanced "Granny Knot"

 Okay, so you've just realised that you've wasted your whole life tying and re-tying what turns out to be a "Granny Knot".
 Don't panic – the solution is as easy as the problem.